sohzm/NexMail/README.md

 -----

-A simple GUI mail client that encrypts the mail before sending.
+A QT based email client that encrypts the mail before sending.
 So even if mail providers like gmail or outlook wanted to read your mail, they can't :)

 One caveat though, you'll need this client to decrypt the mail and the associated key (good news, this application will be cross platform).